Instructions & Preparation

-We strongly recommend that candidates take all required SAT or ACT exams no later than the month prior to their application deadline, and applicants should submit all existing test scores by the application deadline (November 1 for Early Decision; January 3 for Regular Decision).
+We strongly recommend that candidates take all required SAT or ACT exams no later than the month prior to their application deadline, and applicants should submit all test scores necessary to fulfill the testing requirement by the application deadline (November 1 for Early Decision; January 3 for Regular Decision).

 Early Decision candidates may submit new or additional scores from the November 7 SAT and the October 24 ACT, and Regular Decision candidates may submit new or additional scores from the January 23 SAT and the February 6 ACT.